 Motichur laddu are soft, delish melt in the mouth ladoo made mainly with gram flour, sugar, and spices..
 One of the most popular Indian sweet.

-Rava kesari is a delicious melt in the mouth sweet made with rava or suji (semolina), ghee, dry fruits and saffron.
-It is a popular South Indian sweet and can be easily made in less time.
+Rava Kesari is a popular South Indian pudding like sweet that is made with rava or suji (semolina), ghee, cashews, raisins, sugar, water and saffron.
+This Kesari recipe gives you a really delicious melt in the mouth sweet that can be made in less time.

 Chenna poda is a popular sweet from odisha.
 Its made with chenna or fresh paneer.
 The entire dish is baked and can also be called as paneer cake.